caronc/pynzbget/README.md

  * get_files()- list all files in a specified directory as well as fetching their details such as filesize, modified date, etc in an easy to reference dictionary.
-You can provide a ton of different filters to minimize the content returned
+You can provide a ton of different filters to minimize the content returned.
+Filters can by a regular expression, file prefixes, and/or suffixes.

  * parse_nzbfile() - Parse an NZB-File and extract all of it's meta information from it. lxml must be installed on your